Codecademy/docs/content/ai/concepts/search-algorithms/terms/hill-climbing/hill-climbing.md

 To use the hill climbing algorithm for your optimization problem, follow these steps:

-- Step 1: Define the search space: Determine the range or domain of possible solutions for your problem.
+- Step 1: Define the search space: Determine the range or domain of possible solutions for the problem.
-- Step 2: Define the objective function: create a function that measures the quality or fitness of a solution.
+- Step 2: Define the objective function: Create a function that measures the quality or fitness of a solution.
 - Step 3: Initialization: Generate or select an initial solution within the search space.
 - Step 4: Iterative process: Repeat the following steps until a termination condition is met:
   - Evaluate the current solution using the objective function.